Melthizar/RRTE/README.md

 A modular 3D raytracing-based game engine built in Rust, designed for extensibility and performance.

-> **✅ CURRENT STATUS (June 3, 2025)**: The engine architecture now supports switchable CPU and GPU renderers.
-The CPU raytracer is functional and displays in a window.
-The GPU path is initialized using `wgpu`, can clear the screen, and is ready for compute shader implementation.
-The main application loop in `src/main.rs` uses `tokio` for async GPU renderer initialization.
+> **✅ CURRENT STATUS (June 5, 2025)**:
+> The `rrte-scene` crate has been created and integrated.
+The basic GPU raytracing path via compute shaders in `GpuRenderer` is now **functional and displays output**:
+> - **GPU Data Structures**: `CameraGpu`, `SphereGpu`, `MaterialGpu` in Rust and WGSL are used.
+WGPU buffers are in place.
+> - **WGSL Compute Shader**: `raytrace.wgsl` generates rays based on camera parameters and outputs ray direction as color to an `Rgba8Unorm` texture.
+> - **WGPU Pipeline**: `GpuRenderer` correctly dispatches the compute shader.
+> - **Blit Pass for Display**: A render pipeline (`blit.wgsl` and associated Rust code) in `GpuRenderer` copies the `Rgba8Unorm` output of the compute shader to the swap chain texture.
+This pass handles potential RGBA vs. BGRA format differences (e.g., if the swap chain is `Bgra8UnormSrgb`) by swizzling channels in the fragment shader.
+The vertex shader uses a `switch` statement to avoid dynamic indexing, resolving previous validation errors.
+> - **Build System**: Dependencies between `rrte-core`, `rrte-renderer`, and `rrte-scene` are established.
+The `wgpu` "macros" feature issue was resolved.
+Cyclic dependencies were broken.
+Texture format issues for storage and copying have been iteratively addressed.
+> - **Application Runs**: The application now compiles and runs without panics, displaying the output of the `raytrace.wgsl` compute shader via the blit pass.
 >
-> **Next immediate goal**: Implement basic raytracing via compute shaders in the `GpuRenderer` (ray generation, simple object intersection, and coloring).
-Concurrently, simplify the demo scene and begin work on camera controls.
+> **Next immediate goal**: Verify the visual output of the compute shader (ray directions) is correct.
+Then, simplify the demo scene in `src/main.rs` and implement basic sphere intersection in the `raytrace.wgsl` compute shader.

 ## Overview